Julie Salverson: Writer, Workshop Leader, Scholar, Speaker

 •Presentation at 2014 MVHR (Military and Veterans Health Research Forum): Stories Change the Brain.
 Wednesday, November 26, Sheraton Hotel, Toronto.

-• Featured speaker and workshop presenter (with voice specialist Elizabeth Moulton) at the War Horse Symposium (for front line service responders to violence).
+• Featured speaker and workshop presenter (with voice specialist Elizabeth Moulton) at the War Horse Awareness Foundation (for front line service responders to violence).
 Riversong Ranch, Alberta, September 11, 2014.

 •Workshop presentation on creative arts and trauma for Attachment Association of Canada.
 October 7, 2014, Kingston.